Exception Handling in OfficeFloor REST YAML Composition

 Spring ControllerAdvice

-When neither a method nor a composition escalation is configured, the exception propagates out of the OfficeFloor composition and is handled by Spring's standard exception handling infrastructure.
-This allows OfficeFloor REST endpoints to participate in an application's existing @RestControllerAdvice setup without any extra configuration.
+When neither a method, composition, nor global escalation is configured for an exception type, the exception propagates out of the OfficeFloor composition and is handled by Spring's standard exception handling infrastructure.
+This allows OfficeFloor REST endpoints to participate in an application's existing @RestControllerAdvice setup without extra configuration.

 YAML configuration